HOA Meetings: What to do and how to prepare

 “Anything longer than that is too long,” says Lebrevelec.
 “It’s better to have more meetings if needed because you lose people’s attention.
 They then make decisions just to end the meeting, which means you don’t make good decisions.”

 Even if you’re friendly with your fellow board members, remember that the purpose of a board meeting is to conduct business, not to socialize.
 Gossip, off-topic conversations, and other distractions that veer discussions away from association business will prevent you from accomplishing the tasks at hand and ultimately waste everyone’s time.
 In addition, an informal tone can make it challenging for the board to address serious issues.
-Choose a business-like venue, such as your community meeting room, to hold your meetings.
+Choose a business-like venue, such as your community meeting room, to hold your HOA board meetings.
 If your community is professionally managed, you may be able to meet in one of the management company’s offices or conference rooms.

 As a volunteer board member, you know how critical it is to address your community association’s needs, keep your operations running smoothly and preserve your property’s continued viability.
-Having effective board meetings is a crucial part of this.
+Having effective HOA meetings is a crucial part of this.

 Monday February 13, 2023